Below are some FAQs regarding DUI and Drunk Driving:

 Is there any way to avoid a DUI?

 It sounds simple, but don’t drink and drive.
 Take a taxi, designate a driver, walk, call a friend, but no matter what, do not drink and drive.
+However, many DUI cases are defensible and can be reduced to a Wet-Reckless charge or dismissed.

 Can I still be in trouble even if my BAC is below the legal limit?

-Possibly, it is also unlawful to drive with your normal faculties impaired (by alcohol and/or drugs).
+Possibly because it is also unlawful to drive with your normal faculties impaired (by alcohol and/or drugs).
 Normal faculties are those faculties of a person, such as the ability to walk, talk, judge distances, drive an automobile, make judgments, act in emergencies, etc.

 Do I have to submit to a breath, blood, or urine test?